What jets should I use?

 So where does that leave you?
 To be honest, our best recommendation is to get the car running on what you have got (hopefully near to the standard factory jetting), then tune your jets by reading the plugs or get the car on a rolling road (preferably one who knows your engine and Strombergs carbs and is near to where you live so you get the same gas, elevation etc etc).
 They can analyze the exhaust, read the computer and optimize it electronically.
 Ask other local 97 users what they use, too.
 Either way, there may well be some jet swapping along the way.
 We can provide some guidelines, but in the end, each application will be different.

 However you analyze your mixture, remember that the Stromberg 97 main jets come in almost immediately you touch the throttle off-idle and, in partnership with the fixed idle and transition ports in the base casting, they control the mixture pretty much on their own up to about 50% throttle when the power valve comes in, adding further fuel enrichment at the top end.
 So work on the main jets first.
 If you are reading the spark plugs, start with the main jet tuning by cruising at less than 50% throttle.
-Or just remove the carburetor accelerator pump links so the pumps cannot open the power valves.
+Or just remove the carburetor accelerator pump links (flicking the spring off the pump fulcrum lever first) so the pumps cannot open the power valves.
 Ride around a while with a clean stop and then read the plugs.
 If you are rich you can go for smaller jets.
-Then when you have the main jets dialed in, you can reconnect the accelerator pump rods and give it a little more freeway speed – ie over 50% throttle – ideally without sudden heavy acceleration so you don’t engage the accelerator pump discharge jets (ie squirt raw gas into the engine) if possible.
+Then when you have the main jets dialed in, you can reconnect the springs and accelerator pump rods and give it a little more freeway speed – ie over 50% throttle – ideally without sudden heavy acceleration so you don’t engage the accelerator pump discharge jets (ie squirt raw gas into the engine) if possible.
 That will then allow you to see what is happening when the power valve add enrichment at the top end.
 Most multiple carburetor systems end up with smaller power valves.

 There are apparently at least 100 different gas formulations on sale in the US at any one time and it varies with altitude, the typical local temperature/humidity range (summer, winter etc), state laws, ethanol content (growing all the time) and other factors.
 In California, for example, there are many different formulas mandated by the local air quality authorities, and these are changed throughout the year.
 It is not a problem for modern engines as fuel injection automatically compensates.
 Carburetors don’t have electronic brains, but that is why we like them, right?